-- 1. Upon receiving a request for an amendment, the KHCGCC Executive Director shall consider the request and bring the request and an appropriate recommendation before the TAC for consideration.
+1. Upon receiving a request for an amendment, the KHCGCC Executive Director shall consider the request and bring the request and an appropriate recommendation before the TAC for consideration.
 In preparing a recommendation, the KHCGCC Executive Director shall consider whether the proposal should be advanced through the process as an amendment, treated as a modification pursuant to Section 6, or dismissed without further consideration.
-The KHCGCC Executive Director shall also examine the proposal for fiscal constraint and consistency with the Metropolitan Transportation Plan (MTP) and Transportation Improvement Program (TIP). - 2.
-The TAC shall meet to review the amendment request and the KHCGCC Executive Director's recommendation.
-The TAC shall forward its own recommendation concerning the amendment request to the Policy Board for action. - 3.
-Upon receiving a TIP amendment request and recommendations from the KHCGCC Executive Director and TAC, the Policy Board shall meet to consider the request and recommendation.
+The KHCGCC Executive Director shall also examine the proposal for fiscal constraint and consistency with the Metropolitan Transportation Plan (MTP) and Transportation Improvement Program (TIP).

+2. The TAC shall meet to review the amendment request and the KHCGCC Executive Director's recommendation.
+The TAC shall forward its own recommendation concerning the amendment request to the Policy Board for action.

+3. Upon receiving a TIP amendment request and recommendations from the KHCGCC Executive Director and TAC, the Policy Board shall meet to consider the request and recommendation.
 The Policy Board shall determine whether the proposal should be advanced through the process for consideration as an amendment, treated as simply a modification, pursuant to Section 6, or dismissed without further consideration, as the Board deems appropriate.
 If the Board determines that the request merits favorable consideration as an amendment, the Board shall announce the opening of a 30-day public comment period and direct the KHCGCC Executive Director to take appropriate actions toward appropriate public involvement actions as prescribed in Section 4.

-- 4. If the Board determines that the request does not merit consideration as an amendment, but rather as a notification matter, the Board shall direct the KHCGCC Executive Director to take appropriate actions pursuant to Section 6. - 5.
-At the end of the 30-day comment period, the KHCGCC Executive Director shall bring the proposed amendment, along with any public input received, back before the TAC for consideration.
+4. If the Board determines that the request does not merit consideration as an amendment, but rather as a notification matter, the Board shall direct the KHCGCC Executive Director to take appropriate actions pursuant to Section 6.

+5. At the end of the 30-day comment period, the KHCGCC Executive Director shall bring the proposed amendment, along with any public input received, back before the TAC for consideration.
 The TAC shall also provide an opportunity for public comment on its agenda for this meeting.
 After consideration of public comments and other relevant factors, the TAC shall forward its recommendation concerning the proposed amendment to the Policy Board.

-- 6. Following the TAC meeting, the KHCGCC Executive Director shall bring the amendment before the Policy Board for final disposition.
-At its meeting, the Policy Board shall provide an additional opportunity for public comment, provide a response to all public comments received, and take final action on the proposed amendment. - 7.
-If the amendment is approved by the Policy Board, the KHCGCC Executive Director shall forward a copy of the amendment and supporting documentation to INDOT, requesting approval and incorporation of the amendment into the Statewide Transportation Improvement Program. - 8.
-Upon receipt of an INDOT notice of TIP amendment approval pursuant to INDOT procedures, the Policy Board shall acknowledge INDOT approval of the TIP amendment at the next appropriate Board meeting.
+6. Following the TAC meeting, the KHCGCC Executive Director shall bring the amendment before the Policy Board for final disposition.
+At its meeting, the Policy Board shall provide an additional opportunity for public comment, provide a response to all public comments received, and take final action on the proposed amendment.

+7. If the amendment is approved by the Policy Board, the KHCGCC Executive Director shall forward a copy of the amendment and supporting documentation to INDOT, requesting approval and incorporation of the amendment into the Statewide Transportation Improvement Program.

+8. Upon receipt of an INDOT notice of TIP amendment approval pursuant to INDOT procedures, the Policy Board shall acknowledge INDOT approval of the TIP amendment at the next appropriate Board meeting.
+Changes or additions to state projects in the MPO area with no Local Match required do not need to have TAC or Policy Board approval and can be signed by KHCGCC staff.